olga-demidko/documentation/docs/guide/np-web-ui/advanced-set-up/managing-org.md

 When enabling an organization-wide 2FA policy, the users can access their accounts only after they perform 2FA.
 In this case, an email notification is automatically sent to each affected user.

 ## Defining the Hosts Authorized for Scanning
-As a precaution, NexPloit only allows hosts that are in the authorized list defined below to be scanned.
+As a precaution, Nexploit only allows hosts that are in the authorized list defined below to be scanned.

 To add a target host to the authorized list of hosts, follow these steps:
 1. Add a `.nex` file to your application root directory.
 To obtain this file, click the `.nex` link at the bottom of the **ORGANIZATION SETTINGS** section.